cliff42/anchor-kit/README.md

 <img width="569" height="448" alt="Screenshot 2025-12-15 at 2 40 16 AM" src="https://github.com/user-attachments/assets/e81c6ed6-09ad-4741-a849-b2529804f0af" />

-Aboce shows various permuations of the `pill` element; a basic shape provided within `anchor-kit`.
-This is a flexible element that is premuatable with the `Style` parameter passed in.
+Above shows various permutations of the `pill` element, a basic shape provided within `anchor-kit`.
+This is a flexible element that is programmable with the `Style` parameter passed in.
 This element is modifiable by every option within the `Style` parameter.

 ```
 ui.pill(<Style>, |closure|);